Back to Blog Home

 • Set the ground rule for deciding on the chosen plan.
 In a group activity, there is a chance that you won’t gain consensus on the right approach.
 To avoid this, set a ground rule for how you’ll decide.
 A suggestion included in this checklist is to have the group add a tally mark to any ideas but on the board.

-2. Start the session by agreeing on a goal that your plan should achieve.
+2. Start the session by agreeing on a goal that your plan should achieve

 3. Set a loose structure for your plan

 • Differentiate between themes and tactics.
-Marketing campaigns can be looked at from two different angles – a creative or messaging angle (themes) and the approaches you’ll take to get there (tactics).
+Marketing campaigns can be viewed from two different angles – a creative or messaging angle (themes) and the approaches you’ll take to get there (tactics).
 Your brainstorm will produce both, but it’s important to distinguish between the two.
 To help with this, you might find it helpful to divide your whiteboard initially into these two blocks.

-• Draw out on a whiteboard (or a very large piece of paper) a column for each of these stages.
+• Draw out a column for each stage on a whiteboard (or a large piece of paper).
 If you’re in a meeting room with a whiteboard, break up the ‘tactics’ section into these sections.
-During the actual brainstorm part, you can then have your team add their ideas on Post-Its which you can then put into each part.
+During the actual brainstorming part, you can have your team add their ideas on Post-Its, which you can then put into each part.

 4. Start brainstorming for ideas